It is surprising how few insurance agencies have adopted SEO as a lead generation strategy for their business.

 If there is one insurance SEO tip you take action on, let it be premium web hosting.

 A good analogy here would be the biblical story of the wise man who built his home on rock and the foolish man who built his home on sand, known as “Wise and Foolish Builders” or “House on the rock”.

 Don’t let your site get washed away online like the house on sand.

-Build a secure presence that will last like the man using solid rock.
+Build a secure presence that will last like the man using a rock-solid foundation.